How does 6S differ from 5S?

 - Sort (Seiri) – Eliminate all the things in the workspace that are not being used and store them away.

-- Set in Order (Seiton) – Arrange the items used on a daily basis so that they can be easily accessed and quickly stored.
+- Set in Order (Seiton) – Arrange the items used daily so that they can be easily accessed and quickly stored.

 - Shine (Seiso) – Everything is cleaned and functioning properly.